jobapis/jobs-common/README.md

-# Juju Jobs API Client Library for PHP #
+# Standard Jobs Objects #

 ## Description ##
-The Juju Jobs API Client Library enables you to work with the Juju Jobs API as described on Juju.com [here](http://www.juju.com/publisher/spec/).
+This library includes interfaces and objects for standardizing responses from API clients.
+Each client that uses this is expected to return a collection of jobs that it generates with its own transformer.

 ## Requirements ##
 * [PHP 5.2.1 or higher](http://www.php.net/)
 * [PHP JSON extension](http://php.net/manual/en/book.json.php)

 ## Getting Started ##
-* Rename `config.php.default` to `config.php` and include your own Juju Partner ID
 * Run `composer update`
 * Check out the examples folder to see an example of the api library at work.